xshthkr/prs-cuda/README.md

 Elapsed time: 53.258303 seconds
 ```

+The algorithm discovered a solution with a score of `0.0199` in `53.26` seconds.
 The accuracy is impressively high, at the cost of a high runtime.

 Lets compare this result with the CUDA-based PRS Optimizer.